Roche told UK labs they may need to activate contingency plans over supply issues - letter

-LONDON, Oct 7 (Reuters) - Swiss pharmaceutical firm Roche told its UK customers that delivery problems caused by a move to a new warehouse would cause disruption and they may need to activate contingency plans, according to a letter seen by Reuters.
+LONDON (Reuters) - Swiss pharmaceutical firm Roche ROG.S told its UK customers that delivery problems caused by a move to a new warehouse would cause disruption and they may need to activate contingency plans, according to a letter seen by Reuters.

 Earlier, Roche said it was working day and night to try and fix the problem at its new distribution centre and was prioritising COVID-19 testing materials in its efforts to restore supplies.